 Thankfully, none of us are zombies.
 We don’t aimlessly follow a safe withdrawal rate rule until we die.
 Instead, we adjust based on economic conditions.

-If we feel more risk-averse, we will lower our withdrawal rate below the 0.5 percent rule, save more money, or figure out ways to make more money.
-If we feel like sticking our heads in the sand and ignoring logic, we can stick to a 4 percent or higher withdrawal rate.
+If we feel more risk-averse, we will lower our withdrawal rate.
+We will also save more money or figure out ways to make more money.
+If we feel like sticking our heads in the sand and ignoring logic, we can stick to a 4 percent withdrawal rate.
 We can also choose to work for life.

 There is not a better chart that shows we can change if we want to change than the chart below.
 All it took was a global pandemic for the typical American to finally save over 30%!
 We are adaptable.